iDontKnow-cpp/Smart-Network-Documentation-Copilot/README.md

 ## 🐳 Kubernetes Ingestion & Storage Design

-To prevent cgroup RAM limit breaches during large PDF parsing, the architecture decouples vector processing into a dedicated `initContainer` with isolated lifecycle constraints:
+To avoid the cgroup memory limit breaches seen during initial development with large PDF parsing, vector processing is isolated into a dedicated `initContainer` that runs to completion before the main containers start:

 ```text
 +---------------------------------------------------------------------------------+